 But they did, and now I want them both.

 Broken Warriors, book 4 in the Intergalactic Enosis: The Pyxis System series, is a science fiction alien warrior MFM ménage romance featuring a human female and two males—one alien, one human—that are determined to claim their fated mate.
-(No M/M).
+No M/M. No cheating.
 Happily ever after guaranteed!